-Five years ago, when we began pastoring a church, I didn’t realize what a widespread issue anxiety and depression had become.
+Years ago, when we began pastoring a church, I didn’t know what a widespread issue anxiety and depression had become.
 Walking with families through different seasons of life has opened my eyes to both the triumphs and struggles so many experience.
 My compassion has grown exponentially.
 Did you know depression affects roughly 19 million adults each year?
 It’s bigger than just a “case of the blues,” and you can’t just shake it off.
 It’s real, and often overwhelming.

 If you are personally struggling with anxiety or mild depression, please read this and know there are many people who have walked this road and made it to the other side.
 I applaud you for pausing to read these words.
 Please share this article with a trusted friend so they can better help you.